dralshehri/hijridate/README.rst

 especially when conducting research, analyzing data, or building applications that may have Hijri dates.
-Even though similar packages exist and try to fill the gap, `Hijri Converter <https://github.com/dralshehri/hijri-converter>`__ comes with a pythonic code, more accuracy, and better performance.
+Even though similar packages exist and try to fill the gap, `Hijri Converter <https://github.com/dralshehri/hijri-converter>`__ comes with a pythonic code, higher accuracy, and better performance.

 Features
 --------

-- Accurate and reliable conversion.
+- Accurate and tested conversion.
-- Complete alignment with the official calendar.
 - Optimized code performance compared to similar packages.
 - Intuitive, clean, and easy-to-use interface.
 - Most of methods and formats are similar to those of standard library.